Table of Contents

 Hit-and-run accidents pose significant challenges, especially when the motorist who fled the scene remains unidentified.
 Victims of hit-and-run bike accidents in Queens can seek compensation through uninsured motorist coverage or the Motor Vehicle Accident Indemnification Corporation (MVAIC) if applicable.
 Legal representation is crucial in the procedures and documentation required to secure compensation under these circumstances.

-In light of the diverse and often challenging types of bike accidents that can occur in Queens, the guidance of a proficient lawyer is essential.
+In light of the diverse and often challenging types of bike accidents that can occur in Queens, the guidance of a skilled lawyer is essential.
 Our bike accident attorneys at K L Sanchez Law Office, P.C. are well-versed in the nuances of New York’s traffic and insurance laws.
 Our team brings a wealth of experience in representing bicyclists who have suffered injuries.
 K L Sanchez Law Office, P.C. stands ready to assist injured bicyclists in exploring their legal options and achieving the best possible outcome in their case.

 Contact us today at (646) 701-7990 for a free consultation.